top of page

 Thus, I believe that success, or the accomplishment of an ambition, can be much more helpful than a mere emotion, which one can simply feel in leisure, when hanging out, and so on.
 An emotion that goes not utilized for others is an emotion that won't necessarily further ourselves in life.
 If we sit idly and sink in leisure, we might not contribute much, not to ourselves and not to the world at large.
 Why then, sink to the temptation to treat time as something to be killed off?

 Goals take sacrifice.
 Goals take dedication, grant experience, and build character.
-Sometimes it's at the cost of happiness, whether partially or entirely, along other things.
-I think that if a goal is worthy enough, then it's also worthy to sacrifice our own good feelings, even if it's just for a little while.
+Sometimes it's at the cost of happiness, whether partially or entirely, among other sacrifices.
+Personally, if a goal is worthy enough, then it's also worthy to sacrifice our own good feelings, even if it's just for a little while.
 After success is achieved, we can always try and work to nurture our happiness, either way.
+And it's not like you'll certainly be happy at the top.
+You might as well remain/become lonely.

-But I would also add that happiness can come from the process of pursuing our goals, even if we don't achieve them in the end.
-That's because we can still contribute even if we fail in our overall goal.
+I would also add, however, that happiness can come from the process of pursuing our goals, even if we don't achieve them in the end.
+We can still contribute even if we fail in our overall goal.
 For instance, the achievements that we made along the way can be enough to contribute to at least some people, even if the end goal of a plan has not been met.
 Therefore, success and failure isn't necessarily a black-or-white situation.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer